bystrogenomics/bystro/INSTALL.md

-# Bystro installation

 For most users, we recommend not installing the software, and using https://bystro.io, where the software is hosted

-The web app provides full functionality for any size experiment (up to 890GB uncompressed/129GB compressed tested), a convenient search interface, and excellent performance
+The web app provides full functionality for any size experiment, a convenient search interface, and excellent performance

-## Docker
+# Installing Bystro using Docker

 ###### The recommended way to use Bystro on the command line